-A typical attack involves twitching, numbness, or tingling of the child's face or tongue (a partial seizure), which often interferes with speech and may cause drooling.
-These seizures last no more than 2 minutes and the child remains fully conscious.
-Sometimes the child also may have tonic-clonic seizures, usually during sleep.
-The seizures are usually infrequent, but they may occur in widely spaced clusters.
+A typical seizure in people with benign rolandic epilepsy (BREC or BECTS) involves twitching, numbness, or tingling of the child's face or tongue.
+These symptoms can interfere with speech and may cause drooling.
+These are a type of focal (previously called partial) seizure that lasts no more than 2 minutes and the child remains fully conscious.

 Who gets it?

 This syndrome accounts for about 15% of all epilepsies in children.